omeps/zig-reloc/README.md

 ### Building

-zig-reloc is always built on the latest zig version since the last commit (currently `0.15.0-dev.1429+04fe1bfe3`).
-I will move it to `0.15` when that is released.
+zig-reloc is built on zig version `0.15.1`.
 There are no additional build dependencies.

 Build command: